 Where waste cannot be reused on site, it will be transported off site using an appropriately licensed waste management contractor.
 All transport vehicles will be covered, and tailgates secured prior to trucks leaving the work site.
 All vehicles will be appropriate for transport of the waste as classified.

 Transporters will hold an environment protection licence (EPL) if transporting higher risk wastes ('controlled' or 'trackable' waste).
-High risk waste will be tracked using EPA's online waste tracking system or the Project specific tracking system.
+All wastes, including high risk waste will be tracked using the Project Specific Waste Tracking system.

 6.6.3 Receiving Facilities